TOPICS

 Local McLaughlin Graph

-The local McLaughlin graph is the graph on 162 vertices and 4536 edges obtained from the McLaughlin graph by vertex deletion of a single vertex and its neighbors, making it one of the subconstituents of the McLaughlin graph.
+The local McLaughlin graph is the slightly unfortunate name given to the graph on 162 vertices and 4536 edges obtained from the McLaughlin graph by vertex deletion of a single vertex and its neighbors.
+It is therefore a subconstituent of the McLaughlin graph.

 It is a strongly regular graph with parameters (162,56,10,24).
 It is determined by spectrum and has graph spectrum (-16)^(21)2^(140)56^1 (van Dam and Haemers 2003).
 It has independence number 21 and 324 maximum independent vertex sets (Brouwer).